 To reduce the number of long-term vacant homes, it is recommended the Town explore adding a property tax surcharge on vacant residential property.
-Use of a "Vacant Property Tax" is being evaluated in other communities, for example, annual rates of \$300 per parcel on vacant properties in Seat Pleasant, MD.
+Use of a "Vacant Property Tax" is being evaluated in other communities, for example, annual rates of \$6,000 per parcel on properties occupied fewer than 50 days per year in Oakland, California.
 Such incentives could reduce the fire safety risks of vacant homes, and could add to the number of homes available for sale or rent.
-This approach should be coordinated with strengthened demolition controls to avoid losing historic properties.

 To further support expansion of room and home rentals, it is recommended the Town explore establishing a rental licensing program.
-Enforcement of an annual Town rental license, coupled with inspections to ensure compliance with Montgomery County Code Chapter 29, Landlord-Tenant Relations, can ensure safe rental housing stock, as well as compliance with updated parking requirements.
+Enforcement of an annual Town rental license, coupled with inspections to ensure compliance with Montgomery County Code Chapter 29, Landlord-Tenant Relations, can insure safe rental housing stock, as well as compliance with updated parking requirements.
 Room rentals could enable some property owners to stay longer in their own homes.
-To help ensure retention of the character of the residential zones, it is recommended
+To help insure retention of the character of the residential zones, it is recommended that accessory room rentals be limited to a maximum of two bedrooms.